tengu-team/layer-sojobo/docs/tengu.md

-# ToDo
-- Finish small ToDo's and testing mentioned below.
-- Output charm name/info with application info
-- Prevent KeyErrors in w_juju.py to ensure correct html status codes
-- Proper json output: no longer output empty keys
-- Copy a model from one controller and deploy it to another, with the correct configs

 # Tengu-API Documentation

 The Tengu-API is a blueprint, automaticaly deployed when installing the Sojobo-API.
 It contains all the calls to use JuJu,